FILING DEADLINE--Kuznicki Law PLLC Announces Class Action on Behalf of Shareholders of Norfolk Southern Corporation - NSC

-/EIN News/ -- CEDARHURST, N.Y., April 12, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Norfolk Southern Corporation (NYSE: NSC), if they purchased the Company’s shares between October 28, 2020 and March 3, 2023, inclusive (the “Class Period”).
+CEDARHURST, N.Y., April 12, 2023 (GLOBE NEWSWIRE) -- The securities litigation law firm of Kuznicki Law PLLC issues this alert to shareholders of Norfolk Southern Corporation NSC, if they purchased the Company's shares between October 28, 2020 and March 3, 2023, inclusive (the "Class Period").
 Shareholders have until May 15, 2023 to file lead plaintiff applications in the securities class action lawsuit.

 Shareholders are encouraged to contact us at https://kclasslaw.com/cases/securities/nyse-nsc/, by calling toll-free at 1-833-835-1495 or by email (dk@kclasslaw.com).